npvandyke/World_Weather_Analysis/README.md

 # World Weather Analysis
 Analyze & visualize current weather data for over 500 cities across the world.
-Generate destinations and travel maps using Google Maps Platform APIs.
+Generate destinations and itineraries using Google Maps Platform APIs.

 ## Purpose:
 A use-case for this project includes user-interface enhancement for travel apps through the provision of filterable hotel destinations based on user-selected weather preferences.